Meberem/LibraryManager-wiki/Providers.md

 This provider uses the `library@version` syntax for NPM packages, and `@scope/library@version` for scoped NPM packages (note the leading `@`).
 The value `latest` can be used as the version to always fetch the latest released version of the library.

-To use GitHub as a source, the syntax is `user/project@version` where version can be either a release, a branch, or a commit hash.
+To use GitHub as a source, the syntax is `user/project@version` where version can be either a release (or `latest`), a branch, or a commit hash.

 # unpkg